Visualize Colors

 d <- factors(m01:m20, levels=0:5, labels=LikertCats, ordered=TRUE)

 Set the fill parameter with a call to getColors() to define a divergent scale.
-With the specification in Figure 29, a red color indicates a Disagree, and a blue color indicates an Agree.
-Given six possible response categories, there is no one value precisely in the middle, so there is no precisely gray bar.
+According to the specification in Figure 29, red indicates Disagree and blue indicates Agree.
+Given six possible response categories, there is no single value exactly in the middle, so there is no single gray bar.

 Figure 29: Created divergent scale anchored by red and blue.